SimYuanYee/ID-assignment-/README.md

 As a interviewee, I want to use this website to scout for this person etc

+From Research I found that Open Sans for the header and Roboto for the text was a good combination due to the crisp and legible style https://www.quicksprout.com/best-font-for-website/

 Features
 --------------------
 This website contain the following features